ADL Exploits Wikipedia to Promote Group and Attack Conservatives

 Numerous Wikipedia users working for the Anti-Defamation League (ADL) have been persistently adding references to the group in various articles.
 The scheme included attempting to mention ADL claims about antisemitism in the article about the reddit-driven stock market boom in video game retailer GameStop.
 The ADL editing campaign is another example of rampant efforts by paid editors and those with conflicts of interest to exploit the site’s open editing model.

 Several ADL accounts directly edited the group’s Wikipedia page with one’s edits heavily slanted in favor of the group and including attacks on former President Donald Trump.
 The ADL editing campaign is another example of rampant efforts by paid editors and those with conflicts of interest to exploit the site’s open editing model.
+The ADL has now ended its Wikipedia campaign amidst a wave of controversy.

 Accounts claiming affiliation with the ADL have been active on Wikipedia since May of last year according to a page set up for their efforts.
 The effort was described on the page as being about “Adding ADL content to Wikipedia, in line with the conflict of interest policy and in collaboration with the Wikipedia community.”
 Nine accounts are listed as participating in the campaign.
 One included the ADL in his username, while another used a full real name and claimed to be editing on behalf of the ADL’s communications team.
 Every account disclosed affiliation with the ADL.